lloydsal/docker-php/README.md

 1. PHP FPM 7.3
 2. Nginx 1.19
 3. Mysql 5.7
+4. MemcacheD Latest
-4. PHP Composer Latest
+5. PHP Composer Latest

 # Setup

-1. Add `127.0.0.1 myphp.local` to your `/etc/hosts` file
+1. Add `127.0.0.1 mysite.local` to your `/etc/hosts` file
 2. Start containers using `docker-compose up -d`

 # Usage

 ## Access from browser

-Start the container using `docker-compose up -d` Then access the website using [http://mysite.local:8080](http://myphp.local:8080)
+Start the container using `docker-compose up -d` Then access the website using [http://mysite.local](http://myphp.local)

+*note: If port 80 is being used by some other application change `"80:80"` to `8080:80` in `docker-compose.yml` and connect to [http://mysite.local:8080](http://myphp.local:8080) instead*

 ## PHP Container